ChanHsing1972/ChanHsing1972.github.io/_tabs/about.md

 Hi there.
 Welcome to my personal homepage!

-I'm currently a first year undergraduate student from [School of Intelligent Software and Engineering](https://ise.nju.edu.cn/) of [Nanjing University](https://www.nju.edu.cn/).
+I'm currently a second year undergraduate student from [School of Intelligent Software and Engineering](https://ise.nju.edu.cn/) of [Nanjing University](https://www.nju.edu.cn/).
 Call me Chen or Samuel if you like.

 I enjoy badminton, calligraphy, guitar, music, and **𝒄𝒐𝒎𝒑𝒖𝒕𝒆𝒓 𝒈𝒂𝒎𝒆𝒔**.
-Some of my favorite games - Black Myth: Wukong, Counter-Strike, Battlefield, Grand Theft Auto V, Assassin's Creed Odyssey, Dead by Daylight, Forza Horizon 4, Genshin Impact, Minecraft...
+Among my favorite games are - Black Myth: Wukong, Counter-Strike, Battlefield, Grand Theft Auto V, Assassin's Creed Odyssey, Dead by Daylight, Forza Horizon 4, Genshin Impact, Minecraft...
 Find more stuff about me on [my Steam homepage](https://steamcommunity.com/id/ChanHsing1972/).
 If we share mutual interests, feel free to send a friend request.

 ### ⚙️ Update Log